-Montgomery Center, Vermont’s history and the history of the Phineas Swann Bed and Breakfast at the base of Jay Peak Resort in inexorably intertwined.
-The house is 125 years old and has operated as a bed and breakfast since 1987.
+Vermont history and the history of the Phineas Swann Inn & Spa at the base of Jay Peak Resort in inexorably intertwined.
+The house is 135 years old and has operated as a bed and breakfast since 1986.

 The House’s First Three Owners

-The Gains A Name, and Becomes a Bed and Breakfast
+The House Gains A Name and Becomes a B&B

-In the mid-1980′s, the Sylvester family sold the house to Richard & Helen Kortea, the first to operate the home as a bed & breakfast.
-In 1990, they sold it to Francis & Maureen Kane.
-Three years later they sold the inn to its third set of owners, Glen Bartolomeo & Michael Bindler.
-Glen & Michael made many improvements, including adding the Bulldog and Honeymoon suites to the lower floor of the barn in 1999 and rechristening the building “The Carriage House.”
+Three years later the Kanes sold the inn to its third set of owners, Glen Bartolomeo & Michael Bindler.
+Glen & Michael made extensive improvements, including adding the Bulldog and Birch suites to the lower floor of the barn in 1999 and rechristening the building “The Carriage House.”

-In 2013, Lynne & Darren Drevik became the Phineas Swann B&B’s fifth set of owners.
-Like their predecessors, they have already made several improvements, including creating an outdoor seating area next to to the hot tub and remodeling the inn’s Honeymoon Suite to add a king sized bed and hardwood floors.
-Even more enhancements are planned for 2014 and 2015.
+In 2013, Lynne & Darren Drevik became the Phineas Swann’s fifth set of owners.
+Like their predecessors, they have already made several improvements, including creating an outdoor seating area next to to the hot tub and remodeling several rooms and suites.

 The Friendly Ghost of the Phineas Swann